My Go-To Travel Essentials

 • Jojoba and Argan are also great choices as they double as skincare and haircare oils.
 Jojoba is great for hot, humid climates as it’s most similar to our natural sebum which regulates our own oil production.

-• I purchase a raw, unrefined, cold-pressed coconut oil when I land to mix with other carrier/essential oils for a body moisturizer (not face*).
-I also use it every morning in an oil-pulling routine with clove oil for a natural teeth whitener, to lessen tooth sensitivity, and to rid the overnight toxin buildup.
+• I purchase a raw, unrefined, cold-pressed coconut oil whenever I land somewhere new to mix with other carrier/essential oils for a body moisturizer (not face*).
+I also use it every morning in an oil-pulling routine with clove oil.

 Electronics